CherylGoody/Future-Clan-Documentation-Project/README.md

 - What is the categorization of the participants by gender?
 - What is the categorization of the participants by marital status?
 - What is the categorization of the participants by occupation?
-- What is the categorization of the participants by highest llevel of education?
+- What is the categorization of the participants by highest level of education?
 - What is the categorization of the participants based on residential location?
 - How many class groups were created and how many participants were present in each group?